Margarita307/image-api/README.md

 "FileName" : "Image.jpg",
 "ImageData" : "/9j/4AAQ...
 }.
+Please, pay attention that BASE64 encoded image should not contain the data:image/jpeg;base64 prefix.
+FileName is important as it containes file extension.
 The sample request body is located in the TestData folder of the test project.